Where should I travel? How to choose a destination

 Do you feel comfortable driving in the destination you’re considering?
 In some places, you really have to drive if you want to do any sightseeing.
 My trip to Guadeloupe is an example.
 I stayed in an accommodation away from beaches, I wanted to do a lot of sightseeing, and the public bus system is very limited.
 So I drove.

-Or my quick trip up into the Sierra from San Francisco.
+Another example is my quick trip up into the Sierra from San Francisco.
 It would have been possible by bus, I think, but would have taken much longer.

-Driving in Romania allowed us to visit some very off-the-beaten-path UNESCO sites.
-And driving in the Costa Blanca in Spain was breathtaking.
-One of our best trips ever was a three-week road trip around Iceland.
+On these road trips, driving became part of an enjoyable travel experience.
 In other places, driving would, to me, be very stressful: Dubai, for example, where I could take the metro or a taxi easily and fairly cheaply.
 Cairo, where the traffic is pretty crazy.
 Amsterdam, where all the bicyclists and pedestrians seem to be on suicide missions.
-Or any big city like Paris or London or New York, where public transportation is excellent and parking is expensive.
+Or any big city like Singapore or Paris or New York, where public transportation is excellent and parking is expensive.

 Public transportation

-In many countries, public transportation is the best, cheapest, and least stressful way to get around.
+In many countries, public transportation is the best and least stressful way to get around, and it doesn’t cost much money.
 The great advantage of traveling by train or bus is that you get to relax and just enjoy looking out the window in this new and interesting place you’re visiting.
+It allows glimpses of a new culture too: observe the behavior of the people around you closely and you might learn something about local customs.

 Of course, it depends on the country.
 In places like Japan, the Netherlands and South Korea, the trains are well-maintained and run on time.
-Or, in some places, city public transportation can be excellent even when inter-city options are minimal, such as in many US cities.
-In some countries, buses or taxis are really your only public transportation option (e.g. Guadeloupe and Nigeria), and how relaxing the ride is depends on the quality of the roads as well as the vehicle.
+Or, in some places, city public transportation can be excellent even when inter-city options are minimal, such as in many US cities like San Francisco or New York City.
+In some countries, buses or taxis are really your only public transportation option (e.g. Guadeloupe, Saint Lucia, and the US outside of big cities).
+How relaxing the ride is depends on the quality of the roads as well as the vehicle.

 My recommendations